oubotong/EZ-chatbot/README.md

 ## 🚀 Future Plans

-We are constantly working to improve the EZ-chatbot and add new features to make it even better.
-Here's a sneak peek at what's on our roadmap:
+I am constantly working to improve the EZ-chatbot and add new features to make it even better.
+Here's a sneak peek at what's on the roadmap:

 - [ ] Integrate with Langchain to handle knowledge-based queries (Pdf, Doc, SQL database...)
 - [ ] Support various models (Vicuna, Falcon...)